DHI/python-package-development/projects/data_cleaning/Project_module_03.md

 In the last module, you introduced modules, classes and a new notebook in you repo.
 In this module, you will add tests to your code base.
 But first, you will make your package installable.

 - Create new branch "package-test" (Make sure changes from last module have been merged, and that you start from the main branch)
-- Make sure pytest and pytest-cov are installed
 - 3.1 Installable package
     - Organize the files into folders and add `setup.py`.
 Call your package `tscleaner`.
         - subfolders: tscleaner, scripts, notebooks, tests